Six Feet Under is a horrible pseudo-death metal band that was originally

 either dead or dying by this point already.
 It took them about two years to finally release their joke of a debut album, Haunted.

 I remember getting this pile of filth when it came out.
-Metal Blade promoted
+Metal Blade

-very uninspired and phoned-in for much of the time.
+sounds very uninspired and phoned-in for much of the time.
 Then again, when one examines the boring and often tedious songwriting

 that he had to work with, it may also be the fault of Allen West.

-Musically, this has to be one of the most stale albums to ever be vomited
+Musically, this has to be one of the most stale albums to ever be

 features nearly 40 minutes of mid-paced trash that would have been better off in the rubbish bin.
 Even worse, the album includes